MakieOrg/GeoMakie.jl/docs/src/nonlinear_transforms.md

 You can see that if we were to try to find a bounding box, it would either be too small (excluding the bulge at the middle) or too large (including some invalid regions).

 ## Coordinate singularities

+This ties in a bit with the previous section.
+In that particular projection, the pole was shown as a single point.

+This is a singularity in the inverse transform, since it becomes many-to-one on that line in input space.